Imperial's Sarnia Products Pipeline

 Minimizing construction impacts

-Imperial will respect all landowners’ property and will seek to minimize disruptions.
+Imperial will respect all landowners’ property and will seek to minimize disruptions during construction.
 Most replacement work will take place in close vicinity to the pipeline.
-Before work begins, Imperial will engage with landowners regarding access to our easements on their property.

 Imperial builds safety and integrity into its pipelines from the outset of construction.
 Our pipeline projects have rigorous material, design and construction standards that comply with all applicable government and industry standards.
 Imperial is working closely with independent pipeline regulators and different levels of government to limit disturbance due to construction.
 To learn more about the construction techniques used in the Waterdown to Finch Project, such as open-cut construction and horizontal directional drilling (HDD) watch our video below.